jumpinjackie/forge-e33-mod/design/LANDS.md

 {T}: Add {U}.
 {U}, {T}: Target creature you control gains flying until end of turn.
 ---
 Gustave: Expedition 68.
 Their boat was blown into the air by a storm.
-Lumiere lost sight of it but assumed they crashed on the continent.
+Lumière lost sight of it but assumed they crashed on the continent.
 Lune: And they survived.
 The storm, at least.
 ```